 Submit your advanced-level degree projects and any relevant publications.
 You may submit up to five texts; any additional texts can be added on a separate list.

-For technical support concerning the Job Application Portal, please contact firstname.lastname@example.org.
-Questions related to the content of your application can be directed to the Director of postgraduate Studies at the Department: Benjamin Lyngfelt, Professor of Swedish, (FUemail@example.com).
-Question regarding the position in Natural language processing should be directed to Lars Borin, professor of Natural language processing.
+For technical support concerning the Job Application Portal, please contact email@example.com.
+Questions related to the content of your application can be directed to the Director of postgraduate Studies at the Department: Benjamin Lyngfelt, Professor of Swedish, (FUfirstname.lastname@example.org).
+Questions regarding the position in Natural language processing should be directed to Richard Johansson, leader of the funding project.

 General entry requirements